Advanced piece settings in call creation

 • Art or Booth: Unchecked

 Result: Artists can submit up to 3 separate entries (series), each with multiple photographs.
+File size automatically limited to 50 MB.

 Sculpture Call